A painting of Didier Reynders writing a new tax law on a sheet of paper, in a room with the flag of Belgium

 Albeit important, the declaration of the Reynders tax isn't the only concern when choosing a broker.
 Cost, safety and ease of use are also important criteria.
 Read our guide of best brokers in Belgium to help you choose a broker.

 Fortunately, the declaration is a lot easier than the calculation!
-You simply need to add the capital gains coming from bonds in box 1444 of the tax declaration.
+You simply need to add the capital gains coming from bonds in code 1444 of the box VII (Income from capital and movable property) of the tax declaration.
 Be careful, do not put the amount of the Reynders tax itself, but the whole capital gain.
 You'll end up paying 30% of the amount that you declare in taxes.
+So suppose you bought a bond ETF at €200 and sold at €300.
+You made a €100 profit.
+You would fill in €100 in code 1444 (and not the Reynders tax of €30).

 Where to declare the capital gains in the Dutch tax form